sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

  - OOMD will be a service managed by systemd.
  - System memory monitor and protect
      - Get system memory information from /proc/meminfo.
-     - Subscript cgroup memory utilization event from /sys/fs/cgroup/memory/memory.usage_in_bytes.
+     - Subscribes cgroup memory utilization event from /sys/fs/cgroup/memory/memory.usage_in_bytes.
      - Get user information from /etc/passwd.
      - OOMD will send SIGKILL/SIGTERM to kill/terminate process.
      - OOMD can config to terminate user session by kill/terminate process group.
  - Docker container monitor and re-start
-     - Subscript docker container OOM event from memory.oom_control
+     - Subscribes docker container OOM event from memory.oom_control
      - OOMD will run 'docker restart' command to restart docker container
  - The following diagram show how OOMD work:
     - UserInfoProvider will get user information from /etc/passwd
-    - ConfigProvider will subscript config DB change event and update OOMD config.
+    - ConfigProvider will subscribe config DB change event and update OOMD config.
     - MemMonitor will monitor cgroup event and trigger OomHandler.
     - ContainerMonitor will monitor container OOM event and re-start container
     - When memory utilization reach high-water mark, OomHandler will terminate user process to prevent OOM happen.